Architecture

 - Cookie injection:

-session/looks up cookies for the URL and tacks them on as aCookie:header (unlessWithoutCookieJaris set or the caller already passed their own). - Header building: preset's header order + values + your request-level overrides get merged into the final ordered list.
+session/looks up cookies for the URL and attaches them as aCookie:header, unlessWithoutCookieJaris set or the caller already passed their own. - Header building: the preset's header order, the preset's values, and request-level overrides merge into one ordered list.

-User-Agent,sec-ch-ua,accept-language, etc. all come from the preset. - Transport selection:
+User-Agent,sec-ch-ua,accept-language, and so on come from the preset. - Transport selection:

 session/looks up the per-host transport.
-If none yet, it builds one based on whatever the host has advertised (H3 via Alt-Svc cache) or what you forced. - Connect / dial: the transport opens a connection if needed.
-For H1/H2: TCP, then TLS via uTLS with the preset's ClientHello.
-For H3: UDP, then QUIC handshake with the preset's QUIC ClientHello plus transport parameters.
+If none exists yet, it builds one based on what the host has advertised (H3 via Alt-Svc cache) or whatever protocol was forced. - Connect / dial: the transport opens a connection if needed.
+For H1 and H2, that's TCP and then TLS via uTLS with the preset's ClientHello.
+For H3, UDP and then a QUIC handshake with the preset's QUIC ClientHello plus transport parameters.

 - Happy Eyeballs races IPv4 and IPv6.

-- Protocol racing fires H3 and H2 in parallel if the host advertises both.
+- Protocol racing fires H3 and H2 in parallel when the host advertises both.

-- Through a proxy: CONNECT / SOCKS5 / MASQUE first, then handshake.
+- Through a proxy, CONNECT / SOCKS5 / MASQUE runs first, then the handshake.

 - DNS / ECH: handled by

 dns/.
-ECH HTTPS RR is fetched unless disabled. - Wire send: the transport writes request frames (HTTP/2
+The ECH HTTPS RR is fetched unless ECH is disabled. - Wire send: the transport writes request frames (HTTP/2

-HEADERS+DATA, or HTTP/3 equivalent).
-Frame ordering, settings, priorities all come from the preset. - Response: read back, parsed, body delivered as
+HEADERS+DATA, or the HTTP/3 equivalent).
+Frame ordering, settings, and priorities all come from the preset. - Response: read, parsed, and the body delivered as an

 io.ReadCloser. - Cookie storage:

-Set-Cookieheaders from the response go into the jar (unlessWithoutCookieJar). - Redirect: if the response is 3xx and follow is on, jump back to step 1 with the new URL.
+Set-Cookieheaders from the response go into the jar, unlessWithoutCookieJaris set. - Redirect: if the response is 3xx and follow is on, the flow jumps back to step 1 with the new URL.

 Threading and concurrency